Accelerant Detection at the Scene: Canines, PID, Sampling

 This distinction has practical implications for how fire investigators communicate at scene and in reports.
 A CAD team alert should be documented as "the accelerant detection canine alerted in the area of the south corner of the living room, adjacent to the baseboard, at approximately 0940 hours."
 It should not be documented as "accelerant was detected by the CAD team in the south corner."
 The first formulation accurately describes what happened.
 The second draws a conclusion that only the laboratory can support, and if the laboratory later finds no ignitable liquid, the investigator has created an internal inconsistency in the case file that an experienced defence expert will exploit.

 The same discipline applies to PID readings.
 "The photoionisation detector registered a peak reading of 47 ppm (isobutylene equivalents) at probe position 3, adjacent to the carpet seam at the base of the south wall" is a scene observation.
 "The PID detected accelerant at position 3" is a conclusion.
-The fire investigator who understands what each instrument actually measures will naturally write the first type of note.
-The one who does not will write the second, and may find it difficult to defend that note under cross-examination when the laboratory finds that the sample contained only pyrolysis products from the rubber carpet backing.
+An investigator who understands what each instrument actually measures will write the first type of note; the second formulation is difficult to defend under cross-examination if the laboratory finds only pyrolysis products from the substrate.

 International accreditation frameworks have aligned on this structure.
 The FBI's Handbook of Forensic Services (current edition), the UK Forensic Science Regulator's Codes of Practice and Conduct, and the accreditation requirements of Standards Australia (AS 5388 series for forensic analysis) all treat the laboratory report as the threshold evidence and the scene screening tools as investigative aids.
 The SWGFEX best practice document, developed jointly by fire investigators, forensic chemists, and laboratory directors across the US, explicitly states (section 4.2, 2016 edition) that positive canine alerts must be confirmed by laboratory analysis before being cited in a report as evidence of an ignitable liquid.